What Are Medical Advisory Services?

 “Some travel locations are very remote.
 The sooner we can monitor your injury or illness and determine how best to manage your concern, the safer it is for you,” Dejong said.

-Medical Operations Senior Specialist Paramedic Ralf Hilber agrees.
+Medical Operations Supervisor Ralf Hilber agrees.
 “If people don’t call us in a timely manner, their condition may escalate beyond the capabilities of local medical providers and result in a longer, more difficult recovery,” he said.

 He provides an example.
 “A member vacationing on a remote Island delayed contacting Global Rescue after experiencing a deep laceration to their hand and seeking care from a local medical provider.
 The member contacted Global Rescue after their hand became severely infected,” Hilber said.
 The member had to change their travel plans to seek advanced medical care on the main island.
 Weather further delayed travel to the main island, placing their health at risk.
 “Ultimately, Global Rescue was able to safely get the member to high level of care.”